Photo: Stephanie Millward (Team Bath AS) receives her South West swimmer of the Year award from Mr Paul Robbins, President of Swim England South West.

 Somerset ASA is working in partnership with Swim England Para-Swimming and Local Sports Partners to promote disability and Para-Swimming at all levels throughout the County and to deliver a programme of training days and competitions.

-City of Bristol offer swim skills based sessions every Sunday from 5pm to 6pm at Hengrove Leisure Centre.
+City of Bristol para squad numbers are growing (18 in June 2018) and the club offers swim skills based sessions every Sunday from 5pm to 6pm at Hengrove Leisure Centre.
 These also provide an opportunity for teachers and coaches to experience working with swimmers with a wide range of impairments.

 Do you want to be part of Bristol's only Swim England para club?